A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Introduction

 It is a major goal, and currently a major difficulty, to determine the progenitor stars of different types of SNe.
-Current research suggests that the progenitors of Type IIP SNe are red supergiants (RSGs) with massive hydrogen envelopes \citep{smartt2009,Niu_202323ixf,Hong2024}.
+Current research suggests that the progenitors of Type IIP SNe are red supergiants (RSGs) with massive hydrogen envelopes \citep{smartt2009}.
 However, stellar evolutionary theories are inconsistent with the lack of detection of high-mass ($>$16--18~M$_\odot$) RSG progenitors (i.e. the "RSG problem"; \citealp{smartt2009}).
-This could result from CSM extinction underestimating the progenitor RSG’s mass \citep{Beasor2024} or from high-mass RSGs collapsing directly into black holes without a supernova \citep{Kochanek2014}.
-It is also unclear whether Type~IIP SNe could come from interacting binary systems (\citealp{Zapartas2021, Bostroem2023}, Niu et al. in preparation).
-While luminous blue variables (LBVs) have been proposed as Type~IIn SN progenitors \citep{Smith2014araa,Niu20242010jl}, it is still unclear why these stars undergo intense outbursts, creating the dense CSM, shortly before explosion.
-SESNe could originate from single massive WR stars \citep{woosley1986physics}, stripped by wind, or binary systems, where the progenitor is stripped by a companion star \citep{Podsiadlowski1992,sun20192006jc,sun20202014c,sun20212012p,Sun20222019yvr,Sun2023UV,Niu202417gkk,Zhao2024}.
+This could result from CSM extinction underestimating the progenitor RSG’s mass \citep{Walmswell2012,Beasor2024} or from high-mass RSGs collapsing directly into black holes without a SN \citep{Kochanek2014}.It is also unclear to what extent binary interactions dominate versus contribute to the observed transient diversity\citep{Zapartas2021, Bostroem2023}.

+While luminous blue variables (LBVs) have been proposed as Type~IIn SN progenitors \citep{Gal-Yam2007,Kiewe2012,Smith2014araa,Elias-Rosa2016,Niu20242010jl}, it is still unclear why these stars undergo intense outbursts, creating the dense CSM, shortly before explosion.
+SESNe could originate from single massive WR stars \citep{woosley1986physics}, stripped by wind, or binary systems, where the progenitor is stripped by a companion star \citep{Podsiadlowski1992,Crockett2008,Folatelli_2015,Maeda2006,Maeda2014,Maeda2015,Fang_2018,Lyman2016,Taddia2018,Woosley_2021,Niu202417gkk,Zhao2025}.
 It still remains an open question what fraction of SESNe each channel contributes to.

-Metallicity plays a crucial role in the evolution of massive stars.
-At high metallicties, stars have stronger line-driven winds, allowing for the stripping of the envelope and the formation of CSM \citep{Castor1975}.
+For massive stars, stellar mass is the most important parameter that determines their structure and evolution.
+In addition, metallicity also play crucial roles; at high metallicties, stars have stronger line-driven winds, allowing for the stripping of the envelope and the formation of CSM \citep{Castor1975}.
 These effects can determine the light curve and spectral features, and even the classification, of their final SN explosion.
 Environmental studies offer a powerful approach to investigate the metallicity of CCSNe.
 During the short lifetimes ($\lesssim$50 million years) of massive stars, they can travel only a short distance from the formation to explosion sites and the environment has limited chemical evolution over such short timescales \citep{Anderson_James_Habergham_Galbany_Kuncarayakti_2015}.